WWF Risk Filter Suite v3.0

 • how existing datasets and approaches can be used as proxies for the required location-specific company and supply chain input data of the WWF Risk Filter tools

-• how the output data of the WWF Risk Filter tools can be aggregated to the company and portfolio level.
+• how the output data of the WWF Risk Filter tools can be aggregated to the company and portfolio level

 WWF recommends using both the WWF Biodiversity Risk Filter and WWF Water Risk Filter as they are distinct but complementary tools

 The WWF Biodiversity Risk Filter tool covers broad aspects of biodiversity (e.g., freshwater, marine, forest, grasslands, wetlands) and includes some specific indicators from the WWF Water Risk Filter (e.g., water scarcity, water quality, fragmentation status of rivers).
-While the WWF Biodiversity Risk Filter provides general high-level assessment of biodiversity-related risks, the WWF Water Risk Filter provides a more in-depth assessment of water-related risks (including operational risk assessment and scenario risk assessment).
+While the WWF Biodiversity Risk Filter provides general high-level assessment of biodiversity-related risks, the WWF Water Risk Filter provides a more in-depth assessment of water-related risks (including operational risk assessment).
 Therefore, the tools are intended to be complementary and offer unique features for assessing and acting on biodiversity and water-related risks.

 As the two WWF Risk Filter tools are available through one central platform (the WWF Risk Filter Suite), you only need to enter your data once to automatically assess your risks in both tools – making it very easy to use both tools!